revaddu/Weblica-Workshop-GraphRAG/README.md

 > Instead of Docker CE you can use [Rancher Desktop](https://docs.rancherdesktop.io/getting-started/installation) - a full OpenSource solution

-> We recommend you tostart Docker Compose once before the workshop.
+> We recommend you to start Docker Compose at least once before the workshop.
 After cloning this repository, and when you have a stable internet connection, do like described under *🚀 Running the App*.

 ## 🧰 Install Dependencies